ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 The `results/` directory contains other similar results such as epilepsy, opioid, meditation research by universities and by countries.
 The HPC implementation finishes in **25 seconds**.
-The awk code is shown below.
+The Awk code is shown below.

 ```bash
 #!/usr/bin/env awk -f